Compositional Quantum Field Theory: An axiomatic presentation: 2-dimensional CQFT

-It is suggestive to consider the map $\rho_{D}\circ\gamma_{I,C}$ as a (complete) trace $\tr$ on the algebra $\cH_I$.
-This trace inherits the cyclic graded commutativity property (\ref{eq:ptrcyclic}) from the partial trace, see (\ref{eq:damplgradcom}).
-Also, with equation (\ref{eq:amplcc}) it satisfies compatibility with the $\star$-structure,
+The map $\ptr:\cH_I\to\cH_C$ thus makes $\cH_I$ into a vector-valued tracial $\star$-algebra, with graded trace valued in $\cH_C$.
+The map $\tr:\cH_I\to\C$ inherits the cyclic commutativity property (\ref{eq:ptrcyclic}) from the partial trace, see equation~(\ref{eq:damplgradcom}) of Lemma~\ref{lem:damplcomp}.
+Also, with equation~(\ref{eq:amplcc}) of Lemma~\ref{lem:damplinvol} it satisfies compatibility with the $\star$-structure.
+We summarize this as follows. \begin{obs}